15 Best Places to Live in Texas in 2024

 • Bike Score: 49

 There are so many reasons we love Houston.
-If you make your way to the fourth-largest city in the United States, you’ll find strong diversity and an eclectic food scene with several festivals throughout the year with cuisines from all over the map.
+If you make your way to the fourth-largest city in the United States, you’ll find a diverse community and an eclectic food scene, with several festivals throughout the year featuring global cuisines.
 The nine-mile museum district is the crown jewel of the city, home to 19 museums and the Houston Zoo.

-Although Houston's walking and biking scene are improving, in our experience, you'll still need a car, as public transportation still needs improvement.
-The commute times and traffic can be rough, but for one of the fastest-growing job markets in the US.
+Although Houston's walking and biking scene are improving, you'll definitely need a car to live here.
+The commute times and traffic can be rough, but for one of the fastest-growing job markets in the U.S., the wait is well worth it.
 Check out the cost of living in Houston to see if it’s a good fit for you.

 Learn about the cost of living in Houston.